If you want to become an Ofsted registered childminder, and you live in Surrey, then Surrey Family Services can help.

 During this session we will look at what affects behaviour and strategies to deal with unwanted behaviour.
 We will also cover inclusion and anti-discriminatory practice.

-- Session 5 – Working together to safeguard children
+- Session 5 – Enjoying and achieving

 - Session 6 – Organisation